Review of Neutral Naturalness: Connections to Astrophysics and Cosmology

 Other works examine the possibility that electroweak symmetry may not be restored at high temperature in twin Higgs models.
-Reference~\cite{Kilic:2015joa} demonstrates that in mirror twin Higgs models, while the one-loop quadratic contributions to the Higgs potential at finite temperature from the SM degrees of freedom are cancelled by their same spin partners (a consequence of the twin Higgs mechanism), subleading corrections remain which drive the potential to a symmetry-restored phase at high temperatures.
+Reference~\cite{Kilic:2015joa} demonstrates that in mirror twin Higgs models, while the one-loop quadratic contributions to the Higgs potential at finite temperature from the SM degrees of freedom are canceled by their same spin partners (a consequence of the twin Higgs mechanism), subleading corrections remain which drive the potential to a symmetry-restored phase at high temperatures.
 On the other hand, Ref.~\cite{Matsedonskyi:2020kuy} points out that if the Yukawa couplings of twin fermions other than those of the twin top are larger than their SM counterparts, the electroweak symmetry may not be restored at scales below the global symmetry breaking scale $f\sim {\rm TeV}$.
 This could have important implications for electroweak baryogenesis.
+Furthermore, Ref.~\cite{Badziak:2025fdp} presents a model of symmetry non-restoration in the supersymmetric twin Higgs model.

 Besides electroweak baryogenesis, several works propose mechanisms of baryogenesis, leptogenesis, and cogenesis of visible and dark matter asymmetries through the CP-violating out-of-equilibrium decays of heavy states.
 Reference~\cite{Farina:2016ndq} explores a simple model of twin baryogenesis, in which asymmetries in the twin and visible sectors are generated through the out-of-equilibrium decay of a TeV scale particle charged under both baryon and twin baryon number.
-The resulting twin baryons can serve as an asymmetric dark matter candidate and explain the relic abundance provided the twin baryon mass is around 5 GeV, which can be realized with the introduction of suitable sources of $Z_2$ breaking.
-As another example, Ref.~\cite{Earl:2019wjw} studies a model in which light Dirac neutrino masses are generated through a see-saw mechanism connecting the visible and mirror sectors.
+The resulting twin baryons can serve as an asymmetric dark matter candidate and explain the relic abundance provided the twin baryon mass is around 5 GeV, which can be realized with the introduction of suitable sources of $\mathbb{Z}_2$ breaking.
+As another example, Ref.~\cite{Earl:2019wjw} studies a model in which light Dirac neutrino masses are generated through a seesaw mechanism connecting the visible and mirror sectors.
 Leptogenesis occurs through the decays of the heavy singlet Dirac neutrinos to the SM leptons and mirror leptons.
-See also Refs.~\cite{Feng:2020urb,Beauchesne:2021opx,Kilic:2021zqu} for interesting related mechanisms of baryogenesis or leptogenesis.
+Reference~\cite{Alonso-Alvarez:2023bat} studies a model where baryogenesis is realized through the out-of-equilibrium decays of right-handed neutrinos, but without any hard $\mathbb{Z}_2$ breaking.
+See also Refs.~\cite{Feng:2020urb,Beauchesne:2020mih,Beauchesne:2021opx,Kilic:2021zqu,Bittar:2023kdl} for interesting related mechanisms of baryogenesis or leptogenesis.